rachmas/indian-navy/README.md

 <tr>

 <th>meta description</th>
-<td>most search engines will truncate meta descriptions to 160 characters<td>
+<td>most search engines will truncate meta descriptions to 160 characters</td>
 <td>The Indian Navy  is the naval branch of the Indian Armed Forces.
 The President of India serves as Supreme Commander of the Indian Navy</td><br>